ismaeldarawsha/Design-Doc/README.md

 # How to download Genomes

 To download all of our genomes, uncomment rules 1-3 in the Snakefile (the first download_genomes rule, unzip_genomes, & flatten_fasta)
-OR to manually download the genomes, run this code: datasets download genome taxon "Streptococcus agalactiae" \
+OR to manually download the genomes (since datasets tends to crash before completing on too many genomes), run this code: datasets download genome taxon "Streptococcus agalactiae" \
     --include genome \
     --filename genomes.zip